 Overall, this deck has a much more straightforward plan of attack than its White/Blue event deck counterpart.
 It can cause a lot of damage quickly and has enough removal and recursion to keep a sustained attack.
-The Lashwrithes won't be available in Standard much longer (as of this writing) but that won't keep this Zombie deck from winning a few games at a local FNM even in a few months.
-If you get three more copies of Gravecrawler and a couple more copies of Geralf's Messenger (neither of which are particularly expensive anymore due to their ready availability in these decks), you can have a very competitive budget deck for about the price of two of these decks.
-This deck definitely has more "Bang for Your Buck" than Humanity's Vengeance, and unless you are bent on playing blue/white humans, this deck is the better investment.
+This deck definitely has more "Bang for Your Buck" than Humanity's Vengeance.
+Unless you are bent on playing blue/white humans, this event deck is the better investment.

 Humanity’s Vengeance is the Avacyn Restored blue/white event deck.
 Overall, this deck may be the better value of the two Avacyn Restored Event Decks, but it may not be head and shoulders better than its mono-black Zombie counterpart, Death’s Encroach.